chandanpernaje/pic-your-insurencee/README.md

 ## License

-This project is intended for business and insurance service purposes.
+This project was created to support an insurance business and provide insurance-related services to customers.